 Occasionally, rummaging through the back of the drawer turns up a gem.
 In this case, a merger pencil.
-To me the no.3 lead was always the perfect choice, especially during a merger or IPO; no.2 was always a bit too soft for my taste.
+To me the no.3 lead was always the perfect choice, especially during a merger or IPO; no.2 was always a bit too soft.
 This was the mighty tool, long before we had computers on every desk.
 This, a blank sheet of paper and a cup of coffee was the ideal way to start any project.
 It still is a superior set of tools.

-Mergers and IPO’s for large agency groups comes down to winners and losers.
+Mergers and IPO’s come down to winners and losers.
 All the bather about a “merging of equals” or how being a publicly traded company will not change the culture are fantasies of good will.
-And how it will not mean a loss of jobs or impact clients — good intention perhaps, but not reality.
-Too many moving parts to manage effectively.
-A familiar scene across many industries.

 When a merger works, it works because the dominant agency is a top-ranked creative powerhouse and that is the driving culture.

 The executive team is identified and the agenda is supported and maintained throughout the process, across the entire new organization with no excuses and with respect all around.
 We see little turnover of talent and business.
 The goal is to deliver the same great product across the globe as well as around the block.
 A rising tide lifts all boats.

 When it doesn’t work, it’s because the merger or IPO is an exercise in financial control designed to benefit the few at the expense of the many.